AdventHealth: Volusia County School District

-On April 22, 2019, AdventHealth started donating tablet computers and printers to schools in Volusia County School District with the highest level of students being absent.
-The tablet computers have the hospital networks eCare app, which will allow sick students and their parents to video chat with a physician or a nurse.
-The first to receive a tablet computer was an elementary school in Daytona Beach, Florida.
-It is part of a first phase that will donate thirty-six printers and tablet computers to the school district.
+In 2019, AdventHealth donated tablet computers and printers to schools with the highest levels of student truancy.
+The tablet computers are equipped with the hospital network's eCare app, which allows sick students and their parents to video chat with a physician or nurse.

-In late July 2024, the Volusia County School Board voted to extend its partnership with AdventHealth to June 30, 2028, by a vote of 3 to 0.
-So far AdventHealth has provided 5,200 free sports physicals and 4,300 free cardiac screenings to students.
-The hospital network has also provided $12,000 of medical supplies.
+As of 2024, AdventHealth had provided 5,200 free sports physicals and 4,300 free cardiac screenings to students along with $12,000 of medical supplies.

 Flagler County School District

-In late July 2021, AdventHealth and Flagler County Schools signed a 5-year partnership worth $750,000 making AdventHealth the Official Healthcare Champion of Flagler County Schools.
-AdventHealth will treat students mental health and it will also provide athletic trainers for Flagler Palm Coast High School and Matanzas High School.
-The school district will pay AdventHealth $150,000 over five years for the cost of their athletic trainers and in return the hospital network will pay the school district $10,000 for five consecutive years.
+In 2021, AdventHealth and Flagler County Schools signed a $750,000, 5-year partnership.
+AdventHealth offers mental health treatment athletic trainers for Flagler Palm Coast High School and Matanzas High School.
+The school district will pay AdventHealth $150,000 over five years for the trainers.
+In return the hospital network would pay the school district $10,000 for five consecutive years.

 University of Central Florida College of Nursing

-On June 22, 2023, AdventHealth pledged the University of Central Florida College of Nursing $5 million for a new nursing facility in Lake Nona, Orlando, Florida.
+On June 22, 2023, AdventHealth pledged to donate $5 million for a new nursing facility at University of Central Florida College of Nursing.

+Georgia Northwestern Technical College

+On July 28, 2025, AdventHealth donated of $830,000 to Georgia Northwestern Technical College, to help the college expand its associate degree nursing program given over five years.